aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/installation/aspose-barcode-for-php-via-java-installation/_index.md

 {{< /highlight >}}

 ### **Method 2**
-- In composer.json file of your PHP project, add the following lines
+- In the composer.json file of your PHP project, add the following lines
 {{< highlight php >}}
 {
     "require": {